 No produce is grown in a hot-house.

 Beyond this framework we follow a buying hierarchy:

-Buy from our wholesalers (Phoenix Organics and Be Organic) for produce that can be grown in the UK.
+Buy directly from local (Cambridgeshire) and regional (East Anglian: Norfolk and Suffolk) farms for produce that can be grown in the UK.

 When UK produce is in short supply, for example during the ‘Hungry Gap’, we will buy produce from Europe which could be grown as a main crop in the UK at other times of year.
 For example, onions, apples.